Merci-chao/userChrome.js/README.md

 **Version 4.5.1**
 - Improvements
 	- The roundness of the corners of buttons and tabs in the tab bar begins to decrease once the tab content height and horizontal padding are reduced beyond a certain point.
-	- Update for Firefox 150.
+	- Updates for Firefox 150.
-	- Fine-tune the divider in split views.
+	- Fine-tunes the divider in split views.
 - Fixes
 	- Tab preview panel was wrongly shifted when the tab note feature was disabled.
-	- Audio icons and close buttons didn't update after dragging tabs.
+	- Audio icons and close buttons did not update after dragging tabs.
 	- Minor layout issue occurred when start up in special case.

 <details>
 <summary>Minor Update</summary>

 **Version 4.5.0.1**
-- Fix minor layout issue in special case.
+- Fixed minor layout issue in special case.

 </details>

 **Version 4.5**
 - Changes
-	- Remove `disableDragToPinOrUnpin` and use the built-in preference `browser.tabs.dragDrop.dragToPin.enabled` as a replacement.
+	- Removes `disableDragToPinOrUnpin` and use the built-in preference `browser.tabs.dragDrop.dragToPin.enabled` as a replacement.
-	- Remove `dragToGroupTabs` and use the built-in preference `browser.tabs.dragDrop.createGroup.enabled` as a replacement.
+	- Removes `dragToGroupTabs` and use the built-in preference `browser.tabs.dragDrop.createGroup.enabled` as a replacement.
 - Improvements
-	- Improve performance while dragging.
+	- Improved performance while dragging.
-	- Update for Firefox 149 and 150.
+	- Updates for Firefox 149 and 150.
 	- Minor adjustments to drag & drop behavior of tab groups.
-	- Adjust the width of scroll buttons and shadow.
+	- Adjusts the width of scroll buttons and shadow.
 - Fixes
 	- Dragging to move multiple tabs together might result in incorrect order.
-	- Didn't scroll to the seleced tab when resizing window.
+	- Did not scroll to the seleced tab when resizing window.
 	- Minor bugs in the auto-collapse feature.
 	- Minor issue that occurred when scrolling during dragging.
 	- `showScrollShadow` did not work on Firefox 115.